Cancellier27/FCC-website/README.md

 </br>
 It was made thinking in simplicity, functionality and with love s2.

+:small_blue_diamond: 1.
+My first idea was to create something simple but functional and user friendly.
+So I looked into some portfolios to have ideas to how to build my site structure and main color palette.

+:small_blue_diamond: 2.

 ## :rocket: Tech Used

 This project was made with the following technologies: